Replacement vs New Construction Windows

 If the existing frame is in reasonable condition, there is only one reason to choose a new construction window over a replacement window: light.
 The smaller surface area of the glass in a replacement window is due to the installation method.

-If you would hate to lose even a drop of sunlight, it may be worth the extra hassle and expense to replace your existing windows with new construction windows.
+If you hate to lose even a drop of sunlight, replacing your existing windows with new construction windows may be worth the extra hassle and expense.